-- Familiarity with Massachusetts geography and a wide network of contacts is a plus
+- Familiarity with Massachusetts geography and possessing a wide network of contacts is a plus.

-This description is intended to indicate the kinds of work duties that will be required in this position.
+This description is intended to indicate the kind of work duties that will be required in this position.
 It is not intended to limit, or in any way modify, the rights of any supervisor to assign, direct, and contract work of staff under their supervision.
-The use of a particular illustration describing duties shall not be held to exclude other duties, not mentioned, that are of a similar level or difficulty.
+These duties shall not be held to exclude other duties, not mentioned, that are of a similar level or difficulty.

 How to Apply: